 Regular reading of newspapers and magazines pertinent to the sports industry is strongly suggested, as a student of sport management should make every attempt to learn about current issues facing sport managers.
 Sports Illustrated, The Sporting News, USA Today, Street & Smith's SportsBusiness Journal, and The NCAA News, as well as ESPN's SportsCenter and HBO's Real Sports are all recommended media sources.
 There are also a plethora of helpful websites.
 Access to the www.sportsbusinessdaily.com website also contains an archive of past articles.

 COURSE METHOD OF INSTRUCTION:

 Class sessions will follow a lecture/discussion format.
-Experiential exercises and case studies may also be used.

 GRADING BASIS: